pkubit-g/connectors/README.md

 The project is compiled using [SBT](https://www.scala-sbt.org/1.x/docs/Command-Line-Reference.html).
 It has the following subprojects.

 ## Delta Standalone Reader
 Delta Standalone Reader is a JVM library to read Delta Lake tables.
 Unlike https://github.com/delta-io/delta, this project doesn't use Spark to read tables and it has only a few transitive dependencies.
-It can be used to any application that cannot use a Spark cluster.
+It can be used by any application that cannot use a Spark cluster.
 - To compile the project, run `build/sbt standalone/compile`
 - To test the project, run `build/sbt standalone/test`
 - To generate the JAR, run `build/sbt standalone/package`